skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 A habit of betting on words
 will lead to changed use.

+The result of such bets are
+this book, and this chapter:
+strong rules
-The results presented here are strong rules for thinking alone, saving, revising,
+for thinking alone,
+saving, revising,